-Balance at beginning (505) (1,055) Net (loss)/gain on fair value changes of financial assets (5,475) 489 Share of reserves of a joint venture company 6 61 Transfer from foreign currency translation reserve 4,900 Balance at end (1,074) (505)
+Balance at beginning (1,074) (505) Net loss on fair value changes of financial assets (4,067) (5,475) Share of reserves of a joint venture company 54 6 Transfer from foreign currency translation reserve 4,900 Balance at end (5,087) (1,074)

-As detailed in Note 22(b), the transfer from foreign currency translation reserve during the year relates to the subsequent measurement of the Group's investment in XZYJLC at FVOCI in accordance with SFRS(I) 9 Financial Instruments.
+As detailed in Note 22(b), the transfer from foreign currency translation reserve in the last financial year relates to the subsequent measurement of the Group's investment in XZYJLC at FVOCI in accordance with SFRS(I) 9 Financial Instruments.

-CASH AND SHORT-TERM DEPOSITS
+23. CASH AND SHORT-TERM DEPOSITS